brianleke/goCDAutomation/README.md

 CD into the testmachineautomation directory
 * cd goCDAutomation

+Make sure the access configuration file exists by copying the .user-access-config.ex.yml to .user-access-config.yml
+* cp .user-access-config.ex.yml .user-access-config.yml

+Modify the user details to match you settings with either VIM or nano etc
+* vim .user-access-config.yml

 Make sure repositories required are correctly configured by modifying the
 * REPO_USER_NAME and
 * REPO_PASSWORD